pepstock-org/Charba/README.md

  * enable `padding` property as scriptable in `Layout` configuration.
  * add `segment` property to `LineOptions` options and configuration in order to manage the rendering of line segments.
  * enable `align`, `display`, `color`, `font`, `padding`, `position` and `text` properties in `Title` configuration to be set as scriptable options.
+ * enable the scriptable options activation by `NativeCallback`, a callback which contains java script code.

 ### _Scales_